 Whipped Vanilla-Lemon Ricotta Tart with Fruit

 Is ricotta cheese healthy?
 Ricotta is indeed a nutritious food, when enjoyed in moderation as a part of a balanced diet.

-It’s a good source of protein, with a half-cup serve of whole milk ricotta offering around 9g (1).
-This makes it a fabulous addition to toast, pasta or baked goods to boost the protein content.
-Protein is critical for many aspects of health, like the growth and repair of our body, muscle strength, immunity and more.
+It’s a good source of protein, crucial for the growth and repair of our body.
+A half-cup serve of whole milk ricotta offers around 9g protein, similar to what’s found in a large egg (1).
+This makes it a fabulous addition to meals, whether toast, pasta or baked goods, to boost the protein content.

-Ricotta also provides a fantastic source of two important minerals key to bone health – calcium and phosphorous.
-These nutrients are needed for bone integrity and are naturally rich in dairy products.
+Ricotta also provides a fantastic source of two important minerals key to bone health—calcium and phosphorous.
+These nutrients are needed for bone strength, and are naturally rich in dairy products—like ricotta!

+Whipped Vanilla-Lemon Ricotta Tart with Fruit